 If you would like to learn more about courses, requirements, and opportunities for the Philosophy major, please see the Le Moyne College catalog.

-- Developing a philosophical understanding of the world through the eyes of others.
+- Articulate a philosophical understanding of the world through the eyes of others.

-- Developing a mature discernment of philosophically significant issues in our own life-experiences.
+- Articulate philosophically significant issues in their own life-experiences.